LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotsStatus/managing-custom-bots.md

 1. Access the Bots Status application as described [here](bots-status-overview.html#access-bots-status).

-    The dashboarad is displayed by default.
+    The dashboard is displayed by default.

 2. Click **Bot Agents** in the upper-left corner.
 3. On the **Custom Connectors** tab, use the filter controls to display the bots for the relevant environment.
 (The bots for Production are displayed by default.)